MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 #### Expansion of Personalized and User-Centric Digital Services

 - Trend: Personalized and user-centric digital services are increasingly valued, catering to the specific needs and preferences of individuals.
-- Impact: Users expect digital platforms to offer tailored experiences that reflect their unique stories and legacies.
+- Impact: members expect digital platforms to offer tailored experiences that reflect their unique stories and legacies.
-- Relevance to MyLife: MyLife’s platform is designed to provide a personalized experience, allowing users to curate and organize their digital legacies in a way that truly reflects their individual lives and histories.
+- Relevance to MyLife: MyLife’s platform is designed to provide a personalized experience, allowing members to curate and organize their digital legacies in a way that truly reflects their individual lives and histories.

 By understanding and aligning with these market trends, MyLife can strategically position itself to meet the growing demand for secure, personalized, and long-term digital preservation solutions, ensuring that personal stories and legacies are preserved for posterity.